eml-eda/match/README.md

 The easiest way to use MATCH is through a Ubuntu22.04 docker container, which ensures all dependencies (especially for TVM) are met.
 This can be achieved with:
 ```
 $ docker build -t match -f docker/Dockerfile .
-$ docker start -it --rm match
+$ docker run -it --rm match
 ```

 # Local Installation